We step in to save Europe’s oldest forest…

 Within two days, the Commission announced it was “concerned” about the decision and had decided to contact the Polish authorities.
 Meanwhile, the logging had not gone unnoticed by UNESCO.
 By June, they had sent four advisers to investigate the situation on the ground.

 It became clear to the European Commission that something was amiss.
 On 16 June 2016, it started infringement proceedings against the Polish government, giving them one month to respond.
-At this point, it was a growing possibility that the case could end up before the European Court of Justice, with hefty fines for Poland.

 At the same time, both UNESCO and the European Parliament publicly condemned Szyszko’s decision.